Healthcare that helps people understand and adapt to the medical, psychological, and familial implications of the genetic contributions to disease

 Genetic counselors provide a critical service to individuals and families considering undergoing genetic testing by helping them identify their risks for certain disorders, investigate family health history, interpret information and determine if testing is needed.
 Below, learn more about the classes and the national exam you need to prepare for a genetic counseling program.
 Also, in the useful links section, learn information about genetic counseling programs and general information about genetic counseling.

 What classes do I need to take?

 Admission requirements vary from Genetic Counseling (GC) program to program across the nation.
-You can find out the most current requirements directly from the Accreditation Council for Genetic Counseling program directory (once on page down).
+You can find out the most current requirements directly from the Accreditation Council for Genetic Counseling (once on the page, scroll down) program directory.

 What is the national standardized test?